B50 Caldwell Hall

 See website for dates and locations of Annual International Fair, Cornell International Programs Fair, and Information Sessions

 Study Abroad Advising Staff: Kristen Grace, Ph.D.; Alayne Prine, M.S.; Rebecca Dlubac, M.F.A.
-See “Get Advice” page of website for information on regional portfolios for each advisor.
+See “Get Advice” page of website for information on advising portfolios for each advisor.

 Office of Global Learning Administration for Education Abroad: Brandon Lanners, Executive Director; Kathy Lynch, Finance Manager; Cindy Tarter, Senior Associate Director.